 2017 with Boxing for Peace team in Rijswijk, the Netherlands.

-Johanna has learned a lot from home, at school and beyond and she has always stayed with an open mind.
-On LinkedIn you can find about her education and work experience (https://www.linkedin.com/in/jolandavanwijk/).
+Johanna has learned a lot from home, at school, and beyond and she has always stayed with an open mind.
+On LinkedIn, you can find about her education and work experience (https://www.linkedin.com/in/jolandavanwijk/).

-In 2015 Johanna went, on invitation of Henry Kibalama, who was establishing Wakiso ICP, to Uganda.
+In 2015 Johanna went, on the invitation of Henry Kibalama, who was establishing Wakiso ICP, to Uganda.
 They had worked together on the Thirst magazine and wanted to do the Dialogue training pilot (Peace via Dialogue program).
-In Uganda she stayed several times in Kampala ghettos Zana and Nateete, and she visited Luweero.
-She inspired the Ugandan community leaders who she met, to establish as International City of Peace, and use dialogue as an instrument to foster a culture of peace.
+In Uganda, she stayed several times in Kampala ghettos Zana and Nateete, and she visited Luweero.
+She inspired the Ugandan community leaders who she met, to establish the International City of Peace, and use dialogue as an instrument to foster a culture of peace.
 It is in Zana at Nasser´s Junior Boxing Academy where boxing found her, and where she co-founded www.zanasocialdevelopment.org (an NGO).
 In Kigali (2016) she met with Congolese International Cities of Peace leaders, making plans to run the Peace via Dialogue program there (which delayed, until 2020).
-For Sierra Leone, Pakistan and Somaliland she has been of assistance too to help the ICP leaders establish as ICP and she did city to city initiatives with Pakistan and Somaliland.
+For Sierra Leone, Pakistan, and Somaliland she has been of assistance too to help the ICP leaders establish as ICP and she did city to city initiatives with Pakistan and Somaliland.